maptiler/mobile-code-samples/ios-swiftui/TUTORIAL.md

         }

         func mapViewDidFinishLoadingMap(_ mapView: MGLMapView) {
-            // write your custom code after map has been loaded }
+            // write your custom code which will be executed
+            // after map has been loaded
+        }
     }
 ```